 Trade Ledger™ is a technology firm.
 We have deep enterprise technology expertise.
 The founders alone have more than 40 years of experience developing the world’s best technology for businesses.
 Our approach is a highly componentised model, utilising the latest technology to make a platform which not only provides you with a range of alternative data sources to better underwrite risk but also provides you with the capability to plug these into the new range of origination channels via out API marketplace.

 We have been building our technology for the last 3 years in preparation for this exact moment in the market when banks are under significant threat from big tech and new entrants and need a fast and effective way of competing in the new open financial eco-system.

 Once you’ve decided as a bank to adopt the platform approach and build out the technical foundations of a future LaaS model, you must then start to consider something much more important – what your consumers want.
 At Trade Ledger we are constantly thinking about our customer’s customer, this way we never lose sight of what our LaaS is trying to achieve and can constantly re-assess whether it is truly able to fulfil the needs of businesses looking to get working capital.

-In a recent Accenture paper, they call out five consumer needs which need to be fulfilled to succeed in this new environment, all of which can be achieved with a LaaS platform approach.
+In an Accenture paper, five consumer needs are called out which need to be fulfilled to succeed in this new environment, all of which can be achieved with a LaaS platform approach.

 We believe that new consumer attitudes towards SME lending will drive a transformation in the way corporate finance is delivered to market in future.
 The emergence of API accessible, consumer consented data, advanced analytics and robotic process automation are enough to re-imagine credit through LaaS for all businesses requiring working capital from their bank.